Interested in becoming a midwife?

 How midwives work

 Midwives work in all health care settings in urban, remote and rural settings; for example, in the maternity unit of a large general hospital, in smaller stand-alone maternity units, in private maternity hospitals, in group practices, at birth centres, with general practitioners and in the community.

 Frequently asked questions about becoming a midwife

-You can become a midwife by undertaking a Nursing and Midwifery Council (NMC) approved degree course and university leading to a midwifery qualification with NMC registration.
-The EU (European Union) requires that the degree is no less than three years, which is equivalent to 156 weeks full time in education and practice.
+You can become a midwife by undertaking a Nursing and Midwifery Council (NMC) approved degree course at an approved university leading to a midwifery qualification with NMC registration.
+A midwifery degree is a minimum of three years and 4600 hours split between academic and clinical education.

-Another route into midwifery is through a programme called the Pre-registration Midwifery Short Programme.
-This is at a minimum of a bachelor's degree.
-This is for registered nurses on the adult part of the Nursing and Midwifery Council (NMC) register who wish to undertake an additional programme of education and gain a second professional registration as midwife.
-The post graduate shortened route comprises a minimum of 80 weeks full-time education and practice.
+Current registered nurses on the adult part of the Nursing and Midwifery Council (NMC) register can opt to undertake an additional programme of education and gain a second professional registration as midwife.
+The post graduate shortened route comprises a minimum of two years and 3600 split between academic and clinical education.

-The minimum requirement for degree courses is two A levels but each university will have its own specific criteria, so it is best to check with the individual institution.
+Each university will have its own specific entry criteria, so it is best to check with the individual institution.

-Application to the long course (at least three years full time) degree route is through the University and Colleges Admissions Service (UCAS).
-If you are applying to do the shortened programme you can currently apply directly to the university.
-Whichever route you take, you will gain a degree and once you're registered with the NMC, you'll be able to practise as a midwife.
+Application is through the University and Colleges Admissions Service (UCAS).
+If you are applying to do the shortened programme you may be able to apply directly to the university.
+Whichever route you take, you will gain an academic qualification and once you're registered with the NMC, you'll be able to practise as a midwife.

-Entry is very competitive, and many students have qualifications and experience higher than the minimum requirements.
+Entry can be competitive, and many students have qualifications and experience higher than the minimum requirements.
 It is beneficial to have some experience of health or social care, even if this is on a voluntary basis.

 Further information can be found at www.nhscareers.nhs.uk.

-You will need to look at the university that you wish to apply to.
-It is advisable to attend any open evening/open day events they have for midwifery, as this is a great opportunity to gain information about the course and its specific requirements.
+Speak to the university that you wish to apply to.
+It is advisable to attend any open evening/open day events and speak to the midwifery academic team, as this is a great opportunity to gain information about the course and its specific requirements.
 It will also give you the opportunity to meet current students and discover what the course is really like.
 Find out how the course is structured, where your clinical placements are likely to be and what support is available.
 Remember it is just as important that you pick the right course for you as it is for the university to select the right candidates.

 Obtaining some work experience in a maternity unit or in a health or social care setting may also be helpful, as is having a conversation with a midwife, however gaining an observational experience may be difficult.
 So may sure you do your research to understand what the role of the midwife is and develop an understanding of the wider health issues that may affect maternity care.
 This will help you to confirm that a career in midwifery is right for you.
-Some people seek employment as a support worker, and this can be helpful in giving you an opportunity to work alongside midwives, women and babies, and this gives a picture of what it might be like to be a midwife.
+Some people seek employment as a healthcare support worker, and this can be helpful in giving you an opportunity to work alongside midwives, women and babies, and this gives a picture of what it might be like to be a midwife.

-When you have received all the application documentation, it is important that you make every effort to complete the form correctly, neatly, legibly and truthfully.
+When you have received all the application documentation, it is important that you make every effort to complete the form correctly and truthfully.
 Make a copy and complete a draft first.
 It is a good idea to then get this looked at by someone else for spelling mistakes and errors and then, when you are happy with it, complete the final form.
-It is a very good idea to keep a copy of this, as during your interview you are likely to be asked questions about your past experiences and any statements you have made on your application.
+Keep a copy of your application, as during your interview you are likely to be asked questions about your statement.

-Applications for degree programmes should be submitted to the UCAS in the autumn of the year before the course starts.
+Applications for degree programmes should be submitted to UCAS.

-If you are invited for an interview, you should make some time to prepare for it.
-You should be given some information about what it will entail.
+If you are invited for an interview, take your time to prepare for it.
 Interviews vary, but often involve some general discussions, group work and role play.
-Some universities ask you to complete a timed written essay on a topic which you should have been given information about prior to the interview.
+Some universities may ask you to complete a timed written essay on a topic which you should have been given information about prior to the interview.
 You may also be asked to complete a short maths test to demonstrate an understanding of basic maths.
 There could also be a one-to-one interview, usually with at least two interviewers who are likely to be a university midwifery lecturer, a clinical midwife and perhaps a maternity service user.

 The courses are demanding as you will be undertaking academic study whilst also working clinical shifts.
-You therefore need to be able to demonstrate that you have an understanding of the rigours and demands of the course, that you are able to organise your time effectively and that you have as much support as possible from your partner, family and friends.
+You therefore need to be able to demonstrate that you have an understanding of the rigours and demands of the course, that you are able to organise your time effectively and that you have support from family and friends.

 For information about funding, please visit these resources or speak to you local university for guidance.